What is remortgaging?

 You may want to remortgage your property because you think that you can get better interest rates on a new deal.
-This could be due to unexpected reasons, which could include a rise in the value of your property, or a change in your loan-to-value (LTV), which measures the proportion of your mortgage that is mortgaged to the proportion that you own.
+This could be due to unexpected reasons, which could include a rise in the value of your property, or a change in your loan-to-value (LTV), which calculates the size of your mortgage compared to the actual value of the property in question.

 - Wanting more flexibility on repayments

 Perhaps you’ve received or are about to receive additional income and want to pay your mortgage off quicker, but your current deal won’t allow you to.
 Or perhaps you’ll be in between jobs – for example, changing jobs or going into full-time education.
 You may want to be able to put a pause on your repayments, but your lender won’t let you.
 Remortgaging could offer you more flexibility.

 You could potentially add other debts to your mortgage, such as for home improvements, by remortgaging.